 For 123 Reg the obvious effect of this sort of data breach is the likely loss of customers and the negative effects on reputation.
-In a world where organizations are increasingly 24/7, having your website taken down and rolled-back to a version around 6-months old simply isn’t acceptable.
-Data breaches are only going to have a negative effect on business and with organizations often having to compensate customers, can be extremely costly.
+In a world where organisations are increasingly 24/7, having your website taken down and rolled-back to a version around 6-months old simply isn’t acceptable.
+Data breaches are only going to have a negative effect on business and with organisations often having to compensate customers, can be extremely costly.
 In addition, regulatory supervisory authorities such as the Information Commissioner’s Office (ICO) will investigate data breaches and have the power to issue monetary fines if they find that data has not been protected securely.

-The Data Protection Act, which is the current regulation ruling how organizations protect data, gives the ICO the power to issue fines of up to £500,000 for serious breaches.
+The Data Protection Act, which is the current regulation ruling how organisations protect data, gives the ICO the power to issue fines of up to £500,000 for serious breaches.
 In January 2018 alone the ICO gave out fines to the value of £1,651,000 with three being more than £300,000.

 FedEx unable to deliver highly secure data protection

 Earlier this year Kromtech security researchers discovered a publicly available Amazon S3 bucket containing huge amounts of personal data from users across the globe.
-After analyzing the exposed data, the Kromtech security experts ascertained that the data belonged to Bongo International LLC, a company which in 2014 had been acquired by FedEx.
-Following a relaunch of the organization, under a fresh name, in 2016 and subsequent closure in 2017 the data seems to have gone unnoticed and been left unsecured.
+After analysing the exposed data, the Kromtech security experts ascertained that the data belonged to Bongo International LLC, a company which in 2014 had been acquired by FedEx.
+Following a relaunch of the organisation, under a fresh name, in 2016 and subsequent closure in 2017 the data seems to have gone unnoticed and been left unsecured.